PaytonWebber/AocDiscordBot/README.md

 <h3 align="center">AocDiscordBot</h3>

   <p align="center">
   A Discord bot designed to monitor and track progress on a private Advent of Code (AOC) leaderboard.
-It automatically fetches updates and notifies members when someone on the leaderboard earns a new star.
+It automatically fetches and checks for updates, then notifies members when someone on the leaderboard earns a new star.
   </p>
 </div>